GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 ---
+title: Getting Started with Google IoT Embedded C SDK
+description: Learn how to connect to Google IoT Core and send commands/telemetry from the device on the Embedded C SDK
+author: Gal Zahavi
+tags: IoT,Google Cloud, Internet of Things, ESP32, ESP-IDF, IoT Core
+date_published: 2020-08-02
 ---

 This tutorial shows how to use the Google IoT Core Embedded C library and will take you through the steps of creating a IoT Core project which will receive telemetry data from an ESP32 microcontroller and will be able to turn on and off an LED.
 Follow this tutorial to configure Cloud IoT Core and run the mqtt-example on your ESP32.
 Objectives

-● Install ESP-IDF
+ - Install ESP-IDF
-● Create a project on Google Cloud IoT Core
+ - Create a project on Google Cloud IoT Core
-● Connect ESP32 to IoT Core
+ - Connect ESP32 to IoT Core
-● Publish Telemetry Data from device
+ - Publish Telemetry Data from device
-● Receive Commands on the device
+ - Receive Commands on the device

-##Before you begin
+## Before you begin

-###ESP-IDF Setup
+### ESP-IDF Setup

 Before we can setup Google Cloud IoT Core we must get ESP-IDF, which is the SDK for Espressif chips.
 If you can download the [ESP-IDF][https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension] extension for Visual Studio Code, make sure you have all dependencies because if you don’t you will get errors and will need to redownload ESP-IDF.
 You’ll need to have the following for ESP-IDF to work properly:

-● Python 3.5 or higher
+ - Python 3.5 or higher
-● Git
+ - Git
-● Cmake
+ - Cmake
-● Ninja
+ - Ninja

 If you don't have these dependencies, you can install them using :